View Categories

 India’s Evolutionary Path in Constitutional Amendments

-• They wanted the Constitution to be ‘flexible’ and at the same time ‘rigid’.
+• The framers of the Indian Constitution wanted it to be both flexible’ and at the same time ‘rigid.

-• The Indian Constitution combines both these characteristics.
+• The Indian Constitution combines both of these characteristics.

 • However, the procedure laid down for its amendment is neither as easy as in Britain nor as difficult as in the USA.